jhaezaerts/dreamjob/README.md

 ### Frontend
 - Simple HTML/JS interface with a modern, gradient design
 - Form to submit dream job entries
-- Success notifications and job display functionality
+- Success notification

 ### Backend
 - FastAPI server handling job submissions
-- Azure Blob Storage for data persistence
+- Azure Blob Storage for data persistence (dreamjob entries)
-- CORS-enabled API endpoints
+- CORS-enabled API endpoint

 ## Setup Instructions

 ### Get the source code
 1. Create a new folder for the project titled *Container App 'Your name'*
 2. Open this folder in VS Code
-3. press ctrl+shift+ù and paste ```git clone https://github.com/jhaezaerts/dreamjob.git```
+3. press ctrl+shift+ù to open the terminal and paste ```git clone https://github.com/jhaezaerts/dreamjob.git```
 4. Access the Azure portal and login with your kpmgadvisory account

 ## Project Instructions